mheffner/awsam/README.md

     $ aem use staging

+When selecting an account you can mark it as the default account with the `--default` option:

+    $ aem use --default staging

 ## List accounts

 The active account will be marked with an arrow.
+The default, if set, will be marked with an asterisk.

     $ aem list